-Before the Highway 101 bypass was completed, a segment of the Monterey Highway between Morgan Hill and San Jose was the site of so many traffic fatalities that it became known as “Blood Alley.”
+Before the Highway 101 bypass, a segment of the Monterey Highway between Morgan Hill and San Jose was the site of so many traffic fatalities that it became known as “Blood Alley.”
 Ironically, Gary Albertson, the activist who lobbied for improvements to reduce deaths in Blood Alley, died in a collision on that road.
-San Jose’s Albertson Parkway was named in his memory.
+Officials named San Jose’s Albertson Parkway in his memory.

-While Blood Alley no longer exists, other dangerous roads in and near San Jose contribute to personal injuries and wrongful deaths.
-Drivers should exercise caution whenever they get behind the wheel of a vehicle, but extra care should be taken when driving on San Jose’s deadliest roads.
+While Blood Alley no longer exists, other dangerous roads in and near San Jose cause serious injuries and death.
+Drivers should exercise caution whenever they get behind the wheel of a vehicle but everyone should take extra care when driving on San Jose’s deadliest roads.

 San Jose roads